 Is A Canine Plasmacytoma A Type Of Cancer?

-Plasmacytomas contain plasma cells and they can multiple and become abnormal and malignant.
+Plasmacytomas contain plasma cells and they can multiply and become abnormal and malignant.
 Not all plasmacytomas are cancer, as is the case with an extramedullary plasmacytoma.
 Dr. Christman says most plasmacytomas are benign, and the National Canine Cancer Foundation agrees, as multiple myeloma accounts for less than 1 percent of neoplasms in all animals.

 Yes, plasmacytomas are a type of canine cancer but in most cases, Dr. Christman and other experts agree they are benign.
 If the cancer is advanced or spread to other organs, an oncologist should most definitely be involved in the dog’s care.